gosub-com/Zurfur/README.md

 ## Pointers

 The unary `*` operator dereferences a pointer.
-The `.` operator is used to access fields or members of a pointer to the struct (so `->` is not used for pointers, it is only for lambdas).
+The `.` operator is used to access fields or members of a pointer to the type (so `->` is not used for pointers, it is only for lambdas).

     pub static fun strcpy(dest *byte, source *byte)
     {